 salt & pepper

-2. When cooked, drain the chickpeas and garlic, discard the bay leaf, and leave to cool for 15 minutes.
+4. When cooked, drain the chickpeas and garlic, discard the bay leaf plus any more skins left, and leave to cool for 15 minutes.

-Serve topped with a sprinkling of more olive oil and why not a touch of paprika or fresh parsley?
+Spoon into a bowl and drizzle with more olive oil.
+Add some sesame seeds, smoked paprika or fresh parsley.
 Serve with slices of good baguette, radishes, cucumber and carrots.
-Oh and chilled rosé, but of course …
+Oh and chilled rosé – cheers!

 Well I’m off to pack.
 I wonder what Provençal recipes I can return with this time?
 Let me leave you with a view of last year’s fireworks display for Bastille Day celebrations on 14th July.

-Wishing you all a wonderful long Bastille weekend from a hot and sunny Paris.
+Wishing you all a wonderful long Fête Nationale weekend for the quatorze juillet from a hot and sunny Paris.
 Cheers!
 See you in the South on Instagram.